 Similarly, when it comes to the use of a signature hash algorithm, there was great uniformity in use as revealed by Keyhub.
 Nearly all institutions were using SHA256RSA.
 One organization had adopted SHA256ECDSA.
 Of course, the strength of the hash algorithm used to sign a digital certificate makes all the difference.
 A weakness in a hash algorithm can allow attackers to get fraudulent SSL certificates.
 In this area, banks got high marks.

 The Top 10: Digging into the subdomains

 The overall average number of subdomains across the top 10 was 683!
 Among the top 10 banks, only three had fewer than 100 subdomains.
-One had more than 2,000 (with only two expired certificates) and another nearly 3,000, with 62 expired – nearly 7.5 percent.
+One had more than 2,000 (with only two expired certificates) and another nearly 3,000, with 62 expired – nearly 7.5%.
 Only two of the top 10 had no expired certificates.
-The “worst” was an institution with 16.7 percent of its certificates expired.
-Another had 12.5 percent expired.
-The large number of domains and the high rate of expired certificates among the top 10 institutions illustrates the need for deep scans to detect and monitor all certifications.
+The “worst” was an institution with 16.7% of its certificates expired.
+Another had 12.5% expired.
+The large number of domains and the high rate of expired SSL certificates among the top 10 institutions illustrates the need for deep scans to detect and monitor all certifications.

-Keyhub’s mission is to make people understand the vital role played by certificates as well as the practices and tools that can help with organizing and maintaining certificates.
-Create your free Keyhub account to find certificates in less than 5 minutes!
+Keyhub’s mission is to make people understand the vital role played by SSL/TLS certificates as well as the PKI management practices and tools that can help with organizing and maintaining certificates.
+Create your free Keyhub account to discover SSL/TLS certificates in less than 5 minutes!